maptiler/maptiler-3d-js/readme.md

 - `altitudeReference` reference point of altitude (ground or mean sea level)
 - `visible` whether the mesh is visible
 - `sourceOrientation` applies a correction from the original orientation of the mesh
-- `scale` scaling factor applied to the mesh
+- `scale` scaling factor applied to the mesh.
+Can be a single number for uniform scaling, or an array of three numbers `[x, y, z]` for non-uniform scaling.
 - `heading` orientation in degrees (0-360), where 0 and 360 are true north and 90 is east
 - `opacity` opacity of the mesh.
 If the mesh is a group of meshes, this is applied to all the child nodes that can deal with transparency
 - `pointSize` applicable only to point clouds, set the size of the points
 - `wireframe` applicable only to non-point cloud, applies a wireframe rendering to all the child nodes of the mesh that are compatible with the option
+- `states` a set of properties that will be applied on different UI states (`hover`, `active`/`click`).
+For instance, a mesh could be scaled up on hover.
+- `userData` a place to store arbitrary data, that can be retrieved at a later stage.
-- `transform` a set of props allowing for tweaking of the mesh before it's added to the map.
+- `transform` (only for `addMeshFromURL` and `cloneMesh`) a set of props allowing for tweaking of the mesh before it's added to the map.
 This can be useful if a model internally points in the incorrect direction or if it needs a world space offset without having to tweak LngLat. `{ rotation: { x, y, z }, offset: { x, y, z } }`.
 These can also be applied when cloning a mesh. *Please Note*: The offset when cloning a mesh is _additive_ not absolute, it will be added to the world position of the _mesh you are cloning_.

 ### Reference documentation
 The constructor of the `Layer3D` class takes two arguments: